Michael Aldrich

 Aldrich had a 38-year career in the IT industry, 20 years of which were spent as CEO of an international computer company, Redifon/Rediffusion/ROCC Computers.
 He retired as CEO in 2000 and became non-executive chairman (2000-2014).
 He also worked for Honeywell (now Groupe Bull) and Burroughs Corporation (now Unisys).

 Aside from his inventions and innovations, he is known for his pro bono public service.
-He was an IT adviser to British prime minister Margaret Thatcher 1981-86, IT adviser to the Confederation of British Industry January 1982-December 1983, president of the Institute of Information Scientists 1984-85, and chairman of the Tavistock Institute of Human Relations 1989-99.
+He was an IT adviser to British prime minister Margaret Thatcher 1981–86, IT adviser to the Confederation of British Industry January 1982-December 1983, president of the Institute of Information Scientists 1984–85, and chairman of the Tavistock Institute of Human Relations 1989–99.
 He has had a long, formal association with the University of Brighton in various capacities since 1982.

 Personal life

-Michael Aldrich was born on 22 August 1941 in Welwyn Garden City, Hertfordshire, England.
-He went to school at Clapham College in London and, in 1959, he won a scholarship to the University of Hull to study History.
+Aldrich was born on 22 August 1941 in Welwyn Garden City, Hertfordshire, England.
+He went to school at Clapham College in London and, in 1959, he won a scholarship to the University of Hull to study history.
 He became engaged to Sandy Kay Hutchings, a student at Hull Art College, originally named Hull School of Art, in 1960, and they married in 1962, just prior to his graduation.
 They had four children and were grandparents to eight grandchildren.